researchstudio-sat/won-debugbot/README.md

 mvn clean package
 java -jar target/bot.jar
 ```
-Now [create an debug-atom](https://hackathon.matchat.org/owner/#!/create) to see the bot in action.
-*to create a debug atom you have to click "Turn on Debugmode" in the Footer*

 ### In Intellij Idea
 1. Create a run configuration for the class `won.bot.skeleton.EchoBotApp`